daniel-chris-lucas/learning/JavaScript/ReactJS/learn-understand-react/05-working-remote-data-firebase/README.md

 6. Display list of items stored on firebase.
 7. Add a loaded state to only display list when firebase has loaded.
 8. Create ListItem module to display each task with checkbox, input field and delete button.
-9. Start saving done state to firebase
+9. Save done state to firebase

 ## Additional info